veepionyc/VPKitDemo/README.md

 # VPKitDemo

 This is a test distribution of the VPKit framework.

-The framework is provided as a binary distribution to run on XCode Simulator and will not run on a hardware device.
 Demo host apps are provided in Objective-C and Swift.

+_update 1.1.3_ - VPKit framework now supplied as fat binary, to run both on simulator and device.